Floer theory and flips: Transversality

 for every $\xi_2 \in \Omega^0(S, u^* TX)$ with given orders of vanishing at the intersection points with $D$ and variation of almost complex structure $Y \in \Omega^0(S, u^* \End(TX))$ as in \cite[Chapter 3]{ms:jh}.
 Hence in particular $D_u^* \eta_2 =0$ away from the intersection points with $D$.
 So if $\d u(z) \neq 0$ for some $z \in S$ not equal to an intersection point then $\eta_2$ vanishes in an open neighborhood of $z$.
 By unique continuation $\eta_2$ vanishes everywhere on the component of $S$ containing $z$ except possibly at the intersection points with $D$.
-At these points $\eta_2$ could in theory be a sum of derivatives of delta functions; That $\eta_2$ also vanishes at these intersection points follows from \cite[Lemma 6.5, Proposition 6.10]{cm:trans}.
+At these points $\eta_2$ could in theory be a sum of derivatives of delta functions.
+That $\eta_2$ also vanishes at these intersection points follows from \cite[Lemma 6.5, Proposition 6.10]{cm:trans}.

 It remains to consider components of the two-dimensional part on which the map is constant.
+On such components variation of the almost complex structure $J_\Gamma$ produces no variation of the one-form $\olp_\Gamma u$ obtained by applying the Cauchy-Riemann operator.
 Let $S' \subset S$ be a union of disk and sphere components of $S \subset C$.
-If $u: C \to X$ is a map that is constant on $S' \subset C$ the linearized operator is constant on each disk component of $S'$ and surjective by a doubling trick.
+If $u: C \to X$ is a map that is constant on $S' \subset C$ the linearized operator is also constant is surjective by standard arguments, c.f.
+Oh \cite{oh:rh}.
 However, we also must check that the matching conditions at the nodes are cut out transversally.
 Let $S''$ denote the normalization of $S'$, obtained by replacing each nodal point in $S'$ with a pair of points in $S''$.
-Since the combinatorial type of the component is a subgraph of a tree, the combinatorial type must itself be a tree.
-We denote by $T_u L$ the tangent space at the constant value of $u$ on $S'$.
+Since the combinatorial type of the component $S'$ is a connected subgraph $\Gamma'$ of a tree, the combinatorial type $\Gamma'$ must itself be a tree.
+Denote by $T_u L$ the tangent space at the constant value of $u$ on $S'$.
 Taking the differences of the maps at the nodes defines a map

 An explicit inverse to $\delta$ is given by defining recursively as follows.
-Consider the orientation on the combinatorial type $\Gamma'' \subset \Gamma$ induced by the choice of outgoing semi-infinite edge of $\Gamma$.
+Consider the orientation on the combinatorial type $\Gamma' \subset \Gamma$ induced by the choice of outgoing semi-infinite edge of $\Gamma$.
 For $\eta \in T_u^m$ define an element $\xi \in T_u L^k$ by